codefitz/Pixel-Spacebase/PLAN.md

 - [ ] Add alien egg step event.
   - [ ] Fade the screen briefly to black when stepping on an alien egg.
   - [ ] Show a "what happened" dialog when the screen returns.
+  - [ ] Falling needs to be fixed so it falls to the level below - not up.
+The locked room needs to appear on the (next) level above.
+  - [ ] Y should appear 3 times in the maze before Tengu main battle (hero to seek him out).
+If hero finds Y all 3 times, he will look in heros backpack and compare against Tengus stats.
+If the hero seems to be under equipped - Y even the odds and will provide an offensive ranged weapon with at least 3 charges.
+If the hero seems to be overequipped - Y will even the odds and remove one random weapon and place it to be found in one of the cells after the battle.

 ## Refactorial Changes and Small Adjustments